 Sir John Templeton — respected investor, banker, and fund manager — was on the right track when he said, “Diversify.
 In stocks and bonds, as in much else, there is safety in numbers.”
 From companies diversifying a product line to investors diversifying a portfolio, there is not only safety, but a much greater likelihood of growth when you have your money, assets, products — whatever — strategically allocated among different pieces of the pie.

 Diversification is probably the most important aspect of a healthy investment portfolio, regardless of the type of investment.
 If one segment of your portfolio lags or even fails, diversification will protect it from a clean sweep during a bad economic downturn.
-But this simple concept has tripped up even the smartest investors, costing them many thousands of dollars that would otherwise be MAKING them even thousands more.
+But this simple concept has tripped up even the smartest investors, costing them thousands of dollars.

 Here’s the problem.
 Too many people believe they are diversified through traditional investments in the stock market because they own multiple stocks, mutual funds, bonds, and the like.
 But that is simply diversification within the stock market, not within other assets or industries.
 The only way to truly be diversified is by owning assets that are not correlated to each other within the economy.
 (The correlation of investments refers to the direction of price movement.
 If investments are non-correlated, it means that the price movement of one will not affect the price movement of the other.)

 Being invested in various sectors of the stock market is a good start.
 But a truly diversified portfolio would mean expanding your investment dollars to include non-traditional markets such as real estate, gold, venture capital, oil, and gas, or maybe different lending opportunities.
 Why?
 Because most of these investment types are not correlated to the stock market or to each other.